codeforamerica/streetscope/README.md

 $ curl -XPUT "localhost:9300/addresses/"
 ```

-Note where your OpenAddresses CSV(s) lives on your computer.
-You can index more than one CSV into the geocoder at a time. **KEEP IN MIND** that the OpenAddresses schema does not include city, county, or state names, so there may end up being duplicates in your dataset if you use more than one CSV.
+Note where the proccess OpenAddresses CSV lives on your computer. **KEEP IN MIND** that the OpenAddresses schema does not include city, county, or state names so the results for `123 main street` are implicitly within the indexed area.

 ```
-$ python index_addresses.py path/to/csv.csv path/to/another_csv.csv
+$ python index_addresses.py path/to/open-addresses-csv.csv
 $ ... takes a few minutes

+# start the flask app

 $ honcho start
 ```